shaisachs/origin-of-sadness/origin-of-sadness.md

 What, he asked her, would they do without her salary?
 He did not make nearly enough by himself to support the three of them - and it would be many years before she would be earning any kind of money, let alone enough to replace the generous salary she had been earning as a marketing executive.

-It was not a gentle argument, or a short one.
+It was not a gentle argument, nor a short one.
 For years they bickered over finances, doing their best to hide the bitter fights from Sophie, and often failing.
 Sylvie made one film, and then another and another - and lost money on each one.
 The surprise success of her fifth film, an off-key animated film about a family of woodpeckers, helped save their marriage.

-Those days were long gone.
-Now, Sylvie had her pick of big-budget films, and it was a rare dinner at home that was not interrupted by an urgent call from some studio president or another.
-Sylvie had begun bringing Sophie with her to the studio on days when school was out, giving her free roam on movie sets and even monogramming a short director's chair for her daughter.
+Those days were in the past.
+Now, Sylvie had her pick of big-budget films, and it was a rare dinner at home that was not interrupted by an urgent call from some big-name executive or another.
+Sylvie had begun bringing Sophie with her to the studio on days when school was out, giving her free roam on movie sets and even monogramming a short director's chair with Sophie's initials in a swooping curly script on the back.
 Sophie loved these days: she would return home at night, chattering endlessly about the actors, and the cameras, and all the funny costumes.

 ***